roytang/blog/content/post/2008/02/opening-a-morningtide-box.md

 Not a bad box.

 After some practice drafts, using the above box and some fake lorwyn packs, the viable archetypes seem to be R/G Warriors, B/u Rogues and Mono-W Kithkin.
 Of course the archetypes from LLL still apply, such as UB Faeries, Uw Merfolk, etc.  Mono-W Kithkin, which used to suck in Triple-LOR, got a good dose of commons such as the 2W 2/2/ Flying Reinforce 2 and the Order of the Golden Cricket.
 B/u Rogues is fun, the only problem being that your guys are so small (Festercreep really hurts!).
-And R/G Warriors&#8230;that archetype has existed since triple-LOR and just gets the Banneret, Battle-Axe and the Paragon as support.
+And R/G Warriors... that archetype has existed since triple-LOR and just gets the Banneret, Battle-Axe and the Paragon as support.

 The art of Boldwyr Heavyweights is really amusing.